rustfoundation/foundation.rust-lang.org/news/guest-blog-series-dotan-nahum.md

 ![Dotan Nahum](/img/news/2022-06-21-guest-blog-series/dotan-nahum.png "Dotan Nahum - Founder and CEO, Spectral")

 *Welcome to the first post in our Rust Foundation&nbsp;*[guest blog series](https://foundation.rust-lang.org/tags/guest%20blog%20series/),*&nbsp;written by members of the Rust Foundation and/or community.
-Today, we are pleased to have a post from&nbsp;*[Dotan Nahum](https://mobile.twitter.com/jondot)*, Founder and CEO of&nbsp;*[Spectral](https://spectralops.io/)*.
+Today, we are pleased to have a post from&nbsp;*[Dotan Nahum](https://mobile.twitter.com/jondot)*, Founder and CEO of Foundation silver member&nbsp;*[Spectral](https://spectralops.io/)*.
 Read on to learn about making a career move with Rust, from a developer point of view.*

 You can have a career in Rust.
 That said, the most important thing to know is that Rust is still a relatively young programming language.
 For example, if you come across Rust job openings that require 10 years experience, or even 5 years "production" experience, it might be that these posts were written by "converting" some Java or C++ roles to their Rust counterparts.